im6rn/VTAddDrop/README.md

 - **Professor Ratings**: Displays professor ratings directly in Plan Ahead.
 - **Interactive Tooltips**: Hover over professor names to see detailed information, including average ratings, difficulty scores, top tags, the most helpful review, and a direct link to the professor's full profile.

+Please verify all professor information before making final course selections.
+While I strived for accuracy, rating data may contain errors or be outdated.
+Users are responsible for confirming their course schedules

 ## Stack